zeng-ziyin/DeepLA-Net/README.md

 <p align="center"> <a href="https://youtu.be/kSZxvIsctQ4"><img src="DeepLANet_demo.jpg" width="98%"></a> </p>

 ## Highlights
+- *May, 2024*: We released the Full Code and Pretrain Weights of S3DIS.
+And the next step will be released after receiving clear review comments.
 - *Jan, 2024*: We released the model code of DeepLA-Net.
-And the next step will be released after receiving clear review comments.
 - *Dec, 2023*: We released our project repo for DeepLA-Net, if you have any questions related to our work, please feel free to open an issue.

 ## Schedule
 To make our polished code and reproduced experiments available as soon as possible, this time we will release what we already finished immediately after a validation instead of releasing them together after all work is done.
 We list a task list as follows:

 - [x] Release model code of DeepLA-Net;
-- [ ] Release scratched config of semantic segmentation;
+- [x] Release scratched config of semantic segmentation;
   - [ ] ScanNet
-  - [ ] S3DIS
+  - [x] S3DIS
 - [ ] Release scratched config of object classification;
 - [ ] Release scratched config of part segmentation;